 OUR VISION: PLANNING FOR THE FUTURE

-We wish to bring love and care to as many elderlies as possible in CHSLDs and to support non-profit organizations that provide in-home care to the elderly in the greater Montreal area.
+We wish to bring love and care to as many elderlies as possible in CHSLDs and to support non-profit organizations that contribute to the well-being of the elderly in the Greater Montreal area.

 Our values were chosen with great care.
 We examined Grace Dart’s work over time and chose three values that represent the very essence of who we are.
 They are respect, dignity, and kindness.

 Respect allows us to recognize the intrinsic value of each person we help, because every CHSLD resident and elderly in our society is their own person.

 In addition to treating our elderlies with respect, we offer them special attention and remain available to help.

 Kindness is much more than a value.
 It is the approach that guides the actions of our organization.
 Our work embodies our slogan, love and care.

 As a volunteer, we see first-hand the work the Foundation does to support the activities and individual needs of the residents.
 Our first thought is to seek assistance from the Foundation and we have never been disappointed.
 In this time of tight budgets and constrains, the Foundation is a blessing.
 They also support the recreation department with the café corner and the beautiful decorations are the courtesy of the Foundation.

 I would like to thank you on behalf of the residents and myself for everything you do for us.